You are currently on the:CMHA National

-Supporting 2SLBGTQIA mental health is key to reducing suicidal thoughts.
-2SLBGTQIA youth are more likely than other youth to have suicidal thoughts so it is important that we show love, kindness and acceptance to help support their mental health.
+Supporting 2SLBGTQIA mental health is key to reducing suicidal thoughts within this community.
+2SLBGTQIA youth are more likely than other youth to have suicidal thoughts, so it is important that we show love, kindness and acceptance to help support their mental health.
 Fear of not being accepted and being rejected by family and friends greatly increases the risk if suicide.
-Listed below are resources to help you support our 2SLBGTQIA community.
+Listed below are resources to help you understand suicide among 2SLBGTQIA people, where you can go if you are in need of help, and teach you how to support our 2SLBGTQIA community.

 PrideHealth and other organizations that support the queer community decided to put together this online resource kit to provide people with the most relevant and up to date information about programs and services during the COVID-19 pandemic in this time of anxiety.

 Children With Lesbian, Gay, Bisexual and Trans Parents